Last Updated on

 Apart from this, you can use these drives for data expansion.
 So if anyhow your disk space is low, get an external HDD and move some of your less important files and data over there.

 I think you have realized by now that having one of these drives is really important.
-But if you start your research you'll find out that there's a plethora of different hard drives based of storage size, connectivity options, and other things like that.
+But if you start your research you'll find out that there are a plethora of different hard drives based on storage size, connectivity options, and other things like that.

 All these drives are tried and tested by us, and many other people, so you can be sure about their quality.

 What's the one single word that can be used to describe a hard drive that has "tuff" in its name?

 Because that's what it really is: A tough, portable and fast external Hard Drive.

 According to CalDigit, Tuff has passed the rigorous MIL-STD-810G standard test to prove its strong build, and you can throw it from 1-meter height without having to worry about the damage of any sort.

 Also, there's IP57 rating which means this drive can withstand dusty environments (ultimate arch enemies of hard drives) as well as 1-meter deep water for as much as 30 minutes - making it waterproof as well.